 Bryan Chung, MD, PhD is the founder of the blog Evidence-Based Fitness.

 After obtaining his MSc from McGill University in Rehabilitation Science in Biomechanics, he went on to earn his PhD at the Sport Medicine Centre at the University of Calgary, focusing on research methods and biostatistics in musculoskeletal health, followed by his MD, also at the University of Calgary.
-He completed his residency training in Plastic Surgery at Dalhousie University in Nova Scotia and is currently a Hand Surgery Fellow at NYU.
+He completed his residency training in Plastic Surgery at Dalhousie University in Nova Scotia and his fellowship in Hand Surgery at NYU.
+He is currently in practice as a plastic and reconstructive surgeon.
 Bryan is a research methodologist who has won research awards at both international sport medicine and plastic surgery meetings.
 He sits on the editorial board for the Clinical Journal of Sport Medicine and is a peer-reviewer for several journals, as well as the Cochrane Collaboration, which publishes the Cochrane Database of Systematic Reviews.